iota-community/rust-iota-workshop/README.md

 # IOTA Rust Workshop
 Simple examples to help a developer work through interacting with the IOTA network.

+🚧 Chrysalis part 2! 🚧
+This repository now targets Chrysalis part 2!
+It will have many breaking change along the way.
+Please use with caution!

 ## Getting started
 To start playing with these examples run the following commands: